Sai-Repalle/scm_project/README.md

 * notifies -> Parameter to notify any other resource in the same recipe file, In example, notifies the service ops resources, that would restart the apache2 service based on the modifications
 > ["install", "enable", "disable"]

+## File
+File resource is useful for managing the metadata and the content on the linux file system,
+> Note that currently this resource is tested only on Ubuntu Operating System, but can run on any Linux Operating System

 ### Example
 ```
 # Modify the input content of the file